-In the video below Cameron Hörst describes how he used his home wall to specifically train for his first 5.14d ascent in August 2019.
-His project route, Moonshine, features strenuous small one- and two-finger pockets and slippery foot edges that must be climbed precisely and quickly to maximize efficiency.
-Cameron worked on Moonshine on about 10 days scattered throughout July and August 2019…before doing the 6th known ascent of the route on August 29th.
+In the video below, Cameron Hörst describes how he used simulator training on his home wall to prepare for his first 5.14d ascent.
+His project route, Moonshine, features strenuous small one- and two-finger pockets and slippery foot edges.
+These features must be climbed precisely and quickly to maximize efficiency.
+Cameron worked on Moonshine for about 10 days scattered throughout July and August 2019.
+He then claimed the sixth known ascent of the route on August 29th.

-PRO TIP: Since repeated training on small crimps and pockets is hard on the fingers, Cameron incorporates Supercharged Collagen into his daily training to support tendon and ligament recovery/strength from his severe fingery workouts and climbing.
+PRO TIP: Repeated training on small crimps and pockets is hard on the fingers.
+Cameron builds Supercharged Collagen into his daily training to support tendon and ligament recovery/strength from such demanding training.

 - Tips for an Effective First Effort on a Climbing Project

 - Projecting 101: 6 Tips for Sending Your Project

 - The “10-4” Rule for Projecting Sport Climbs

 - Highpointing Versus Lowpointing Tactics for Sending Your Project

 Copyright © 2000–2023 Eric J. Hörst | All Rights Reserved.